Xeven777/eve.ai/api/README.md

-# Eve.AI - Personalized Chat AI
+# 🤖 Eve.AI - Personalized Chat AI

 Eve.AI is a system that learns communication patterns from WhatsApp chat history and creates a personalized AI chat experience that mimics a specific person's unique communication style, language patterns, and personality.

 The system consists of three main components:

-1. **Data Processing Pipeline**: Cleanses and structures raw WhatsApp chat exports
+1. **🧹 Data Processing Pipeline**: Cleanses and structures raw WhatsApp chat exports
-2. **Vector Database**: Stores conversations for semantic retrieval
+2. **🧠 Vector Database**: Stores conversations for semantic retrieval
-3. **API Server**: Handles chat requests and generates personalized responses
+3. **⚙️ API Server**: Handles chat requests and generates personalized responses

-## How It Works
+## 🔍 How It Works

 ### 1. Data Processing